-P_1 means the annual insurer's premium, calculated at the relevant date, for the class under which the vehicle was insured before the change.
+$P_1$ means the annual insurer's premium, calculated at the relevant date, for the class under which the vehicle was insured before the change.

-P_2 means the annual insurer's premium, calculated at the relevant date, for the vehicle's class after the change.
+$P_2$ means the annual insurer's premium, calculated at the relevant date, for the vehicle's class after the change.

-- (10) No right to the refund of a levy or the administration fee arises on change of class of a registered motor vehicle in the registration period. - (11) In this section-
+- (9) No right to the refund of a levy or the administration fee arises on change of class of a registered motor vehicle in the registration period. - (10) In this section-

-relevant date means the commencement of the registration period in which the change to the registered motor vehicle or its use happens.
+relevant date means the first day of the registration period in which the change to the registered motor vehicle or its use happens.